walosha/walosha/README.md

 - 🔭 I use Netlify, Vercel for frontend projects and heroku, digital ocean and aws.
 - 👯 I’m looking to collaborate on fun and complex projects that solves human challenges.
 - 💬 Ask me about anything and send me a mail on walosha@yahoo.com.
-- 🍍when not coding for work, I work for my company and you can get me on hello@pacific-professional.com.ng/
+- 🍍when not coding for work @ ( Venture234 & Fresible company), I work for my company and you can get me on hello@pacific-professional.com.ng/
 - 📫 How to reach me: 08185431319 (call and whatsapp)
 - 😄 I love to read stuff on life coding, Music, Movies and entertainment at alrge
 - ⚡ Fun fact: I love video games, watching crime and epic movies and coding!